 “The beginning of After was me reading fan fiction,” says author Anna Todd.
 “I’ve always loved fan fiction, and I saw on Instagram where people were writing fan fiction about the band One Direction.
 I was the only one of my adult friends who liked One Direction’s music.
 There’s something infectious about them and their music that makes people happy.
 I joined the app Wattpad so I could read it.
 I had never thought about really writing fan fiction myself.”

-After became Wattpad’s most-read series with over 1.5 billion reads, and in the years since Wattpad has grown to a global reach.
-The print edition of After was published in 2014 by Simon & Schuster and has since been released in over 30languages with more than 11 million copies sold worldwide.
-After has been a #1 bestseller across the globe including Italy, Germany, France and Spain.
+After becoming Wattpad’s most-read series with over 1.5 billion reads, in the years since Wattpad has grown to a global reach.
+The print edition of After was published in 2014 by Simon & Schuster and has since been released in over 30 languages with more than 11 million copies sold worldwide.
+After has been a #1 bestseller across the globe including Italy, Germany, France, and Spain.

 It took time for Todd to solidify the overall arc of her story and come to choose its somewhat enigmatic title – whose relationship to the story also evolved with time.
 “In the beginning on Wattpad the book didn’t have a title at all – it literally said ‘A Harry Styles Fan Fiction’ until I was almost halfway done,” remembers Todd.
 “Once I started getting into the story and started realizing how the characters were changing through the entire story, the title ‘After’ referred to who Tessa is after she meets Hardin and how she becomes this different person.
 But then as the series progressed, the title became more of who he becomes after her.
 I’ve had a million interpretations from fans, including what happens after they fall in love.
 I like the explanation of what happens after you fall in love, who these people are after they meet each other.”